metal-stack/updater/README.md

         },
     }
 )
 ```

-You need to put the following files onto the webserver:
+You need to place the following files on a webserver:

 ```bash
 mybinary-linux-amd64
 version-linux-amd64.json
 ```

-Where *mybinary-linux-amd64* is the actual binary, you also can of course create additional binaries for windows and darwin accordingly.
+Where *mybinary-linux-amd64* is the actual binary.
+You also can of course create additional binaries for Windows and Darwin accordingly.

-*version-linux-amd64.json* is a json file with the version and the checksum of the binary.
-This can be generated with the *dump* command shown above.
+*version-linux-amd64.json* is a JSON file containing version and checksum of the binary.
+It can be generated with the `dump` command shown above.